 The Death Of Commercials & The Rise Of Compelling Content

 Opportunity exists to rethink your brand’s video strategy and create a video that moves away from the traditional TV ad.
 Between DVRs, streaming, Netflix and branded clips on Facebook, cable TV networks are in trouble.
 The metrics are showing that the writing’s on the wall for them as well:

 When you think about your communication efforts through video, it’s no longer about creating a TV ad that shocks your audience in order to stand out from all the boring commercials.
-It’s now about delivering a compelling video that is entertaining, engaging or insightful enough to share (or search for).
+It’s now about delivering compelling social media videos that are entertaining, engaging or insightful enough to share (or search for).
 It’s about creating content that competes with trending cat videos on Twitter, a livestream of the local film festival and the weigh-in for the next UFC fight.

 Brand content no longer competes only with other brand content.
 Brand content is now competing with the very content it’s spent the last 75 years interrupting in the form of ads.